FeroxFoxxo/Dexter/CONTRIBUTING.md

 Developing for Dexter
 ----------------------

 To develop for Dexter, you will eventually need to become familiar with our processes and conventions.
 This section lists the documents that describe these methodologies.
-The following list is ordered: you are strongly recommended to go through these documents in the order presented.
+The following list is ordered: it is strongly recommended that you go through these documents in the order presented.

 1. [Our code of conduct](CODE_OF_CONDUCT.md), which stipulates explicitly that everyone must be gracious, respectful, and professional.
 This also documents our conflict resolution policy and encourages people to ask questions.